craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 Many people who come and go from this place are peaceful folk who need money, and try their luck in the prosperous ruins of [[The Old|Minyostalma]].
 The most unprepared are those that believe anyone they encounter is not willing to kill them for their findings.

 ##### Scavengers
-A collective name for the individuals and groups without a greater affiliation to a faction without or within the Old.
+A collective name for the individuals and groups without a greater affiliation to a faction within or without Minyostalma.
 Most of these people came to find their fortune, and were miserably mistaken.
-They have likely tried and failed to escape this place, and have instead reluctantly gathered with others to survive in this place.
+They have likely tried and failed to escape this place, and have instead reluctantly gathered with others to survive.

 Scavs tend to group together in buddy-groups (2-4), teams (4-6), or gangs (8+).
 Typically, our groups are named after our leaders (Eg. *Nail's Gang*).